idwesar/vat-calculator/README.md

  - input numbers as a list where directed in the code
  - input the desired VAT you wish to calculate

+**N.B: The Reverse and standard VAT Calculators care currently being reworked to use a central set of core functions (Functions.py)**

 ## The Others
 ### > The Multiple VAT Calculator